The uVisor Documentation

 - mbed uVisor integration in mbed OS in PDF format.

-To use uVisor on a specific OS, though, the porting process needs to be completed for that OS as well.
-This requires an additional porting step, which is documented in the uVisor Porting Guide for mbed OS.
-The following operating systems are currently supported:
+To use uVisor on a specific OS, you must complete the porting process for that OS.
+This requires an additional porting step, which the uVisor porting guide for mbed OS documents. uVisor supports the following operating system:

 - mbed OS: NXP FRDM-K64F.